VinayakSiddhanti/DevOps_Orchestration/README.md

 ### Task 2
-Update the health check to fit the new archeticture
+Update the health check to fit the new architecture

 #### Solution
 - We declare an array API_URLs and assign two values as seen in line number 6 below.
 These two values are the URLs to the APIs declared in the ```backend-api/app.py``` file.